Minerals are necessary to keep the body healthy and increase the efficiency of your body to perform different tasks.

 - Minerals have equal importance as oxygen has in our body to sustain life

-- Minerals are necessary to convey the message though nervous system.
+- Minerals are necessary to convey the message through the nervous system.

-- Minerals help in growth of teeth, bones and hair.
+- Minerals help in the growth of teeth, bones, and hair.

-- Minerals helps in biological reaction in body by acting as catalyst
+- Minerals help in the biological reaction in a body by acting as a catalyst

 - Minerals are needed to perform the healing process.

 Our body needs different minerals in a different amount which leads the body to categorize minerals in two types.